 CDs may be issued at a discount on face value.
-Banks / FIs are also allowed to issue CDs on floating rate basis provided the methodology of compiling the floating rate is objective, transparent and market-based.
-The issuing bank / FI is free to determine the discount / coupon rate.
+Banks / Fls are also allowed to issue CDs on floating rate basis provided the methodology of compiling the floating rate is objective, transparent and market-based.
+The issuing bank / Fl is free to determine the discount / coupon rate.
 The interest rate on floating rate CDs would have to be reset periodically in accordance with a pre-determined formula that indicates the spread over a transparent benchmark.
+The investor should be clearly informed of the same.